c014/Netgear/vul1.md

 ![image](./img/3.png)

-The v5 parameter of sprintf function is a string var which is from a POST parameter named "ed_url", and this parameter is formed as:
+The v5 parameter of sprintf function is a string var which is from a POST parameter named "ed_url", and this parameter will be formed as below:

 ```
 ed2k://|file|`utelnetd`.avi|1231680512|172A71E184E99A501E6B9FD24A7019FD|
 ```

-Then, this function will call system function to execute the command "utelnetd" as bleow:
+Then, this function will call system function to execute the command "utelnetd":

 ![image](./img/2.png)